Water Filter for Clean Drinking Water

 So, how do you actually use a non-electric water purifier to make dubious tap water or river water something you can safely drink?
 It's quite easy and quite amazing.

 Most of them use gravity filtration.
-You fill your water into the top tank (the "dirty" tank), and gravity draws it through one or more filter elements, gradually cleaning it along the way as it falls into the clean bottom tank.
+You fill the water into the top tank (the "dirty" tank), and gravity draws it through one or more filter elements, gradually cleaning it as it falls into the clean bottom tank.
 No pump, no electricity, just time and gravity.

 Let's dissect the most common types of filters within these systems: